JorPoon/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

+Event listener is a method that connects an event handler onto an element.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?